tianocore-docs/edk2-BuildSpecification/8_pre-build_autogen_stage/84_auto-generated_pcd_database_file.md

    only contain `[PcdEx]` and `[PatchPcd]` Sections - if they contain any other type of PCD, break the build.

-5. Command line cannot be used to set the PCD value.

-6. If a PCD has a Token Space GUID specified in DEC file and the `[Guids]` section tag contains the `Private` modifier (`[Guids.common.Private]` for example), the PCD may only be used by modules in the package containing the DEC file.
+5. If a PCD has a Token Space GUID specified in DEC file and the `[Guids]` section tag contains the `Private` modifier (`[Guids.common.Private]` for example), the PCD may only be used by modules in the package containing the DEC file.
 If a module outside of that package attempts to use the PCD, the